Make up to $100K with these 10 truly bizarre jobs

 And competitive eating champ Joey Chestnut reported earning $500,000 in 2022 with a net worth exceeding $4 million.

-Maybe you’re looking for something where you can burn calories instead of consuming them?
+But maybe you’re looking for something where you can burn calories instead of consuming them?

 Then you might try your hand at…